Completion of the National Licensure Examination

-To maintain accreditation, OCC's three year mean NCLEX score for graduates taking the examination for the first time are required to be above the national mean for the same three year period.
+To maintain accreditation, OCC's NCLEX score for graduates taking the examination for the first time are required to be above the national mean.

-The 2016 Expected Level of Achievement based on the three year national mean for the time period between January 1, 2016 to December 31, 2016 was:
+The 2017 Expected Level of Achievement based on the national mean for the time period between January 1, 2017 to December 31, 2017 was:

 Completion of the Nursing Program